jfbenckhuijsen/node-cloud-functions/README.md

 }
 ```

+In case of a REST service, any error thrown by GStore can be passed to `res.handle(result, err)` and will
+be automatically converted to the appropriate HTTP error code (entity not found -> 404, validation errors to 400).
+If
+needed you can of course also handle the errors yourself.

 ## Modules and Builder support

 CloudServant allows various types of modules to be created, each of which will be detailed in the following paragraphs.